Rebranding: This Won’t Hurt a Bit

 Rebranding offers an opportunity for leaders to step back, assess what’s working and what isn’t, and determine how to bring greater insights, innovative thinking, and creativity to expressing what the business stands for.
 In other words, rebranding helps you reframe how you’re telling your business’ story.

-But before jumping right in to a rebrand, there are a few things to consider.
-If your brand is well-known and loved by customers, it’s possible that reimagining it could damage your brand equity or alienate customers.
+But before jumping right into a rebrand, there are a few things to consider.
+For example, if your brand is well-known and loved by customers, it’s possible that reimagining it could damage your brand equity or alienate your customer base.

 There are many reasons to rebrand, including keeping your messaging fresh and ensuring that what you offer customers is being explained in a way they will get and be compelled by.
 But no matter why your business is rebranding, keep in mind that any successful brand must tell a story that’s authentic, memorable, and relevant.

 Need expert guidance on your business’ rebrand?
 Contact AMJ.